-- High school diploma or GED - Completion of application process including placement test; or provide SAT or ACT scores
+- Age 16 or older or student with dual/joint enrollment in high school or GED® students seeking access to quality instruction at the postsecondary level - High school diploma or GED® - Completion of application process including placement test; or provide SAT or ACT scores

-• Must purchase malpractice insurance for program occupational courses; fee is non-refundable once the student has attended at least one day of class.
+- Must purchase malpractice insurance for program occupational courses; fee is non-refundable once the student has attended at least one day of class - It is recommended student have an up-to-date immunization record.
+Hepatitis (HBV) vaccination series is recommended, Tuberculosis (TB) test will be required - Must have computer access

-Program Courses
+Program Courses Credits

-COLL 1010 College and Career Success Skills 3 COSM 1000 Introduction to Cosmetology Theory 4 COSM 1020 Hair Care and Treatment 2 COSM 1120 Salon Management 3
+COSM 1000 Introduction to Cosmetology Theory 4

+COSM 1020 Hair Care and Treatment 3

+COSM 1040 Styling 3

+COSM 1120 Salon Management 3

-Estimated cost of books and supplies for full program is approximately \$400.
+Estimated cost of books and supplies for full program is approximately \$940.